 “Nor are we here primarily to discuss certain fundamentals of Catholic doctrine, or to restate in greater detail the traditional teaching of the Fathers and of early and more recent theologians.
 We presume that these things are sufficiently well known and familiar to you all… There was no need to call a council merely to hold discussions of that nature.
 What is needed at the present time is a new enthusiasm, a new joy and serenity of mind in the unreserved acceptance by all of the entire Christian faith, without forfeiting that accuracy and precision in its presentation which characterized the proceedings of the Council of Trent and the First Vatican Council.”

 The results were equally as opaque.
-The cause and ultimate product of the council was a groundswell of irrational exuberance about modernity and an attempt to get in front of the parade.
+The cause and ultimate product of the council was a groundswell of irrational exuberance about modernity and an attempt to get in front of the parade or at least join in its festivities.
 An environment emerged thereafter in which questionable or fully heretical interpretations were, if not encouraged, tolerated and permitted as they became normal practice.
 It created just enough confusion for modernists to work by pressing at the edges of orthodoxy.
 Many modernists wished to avoid or work around troublesome, well-established doctrines to their suitors and influencers in the powerful international elite who considered themselves enlightened rationalists or humanists.
 This confusion was the perfect cover for charismatic and powerful individuals within the Catholic Church to press for wholesale and sweeping changes to every aspect of Catholicity on the basis of the ever expanding skeleton key of discourse that was “the Spirit of Vatican II.”

 After World War II, the political capital the Catholic church possessed was immense.
 Pope Pius XII was personally responsible for a rescue network that saved almost a million Jews.
 The church had weathered two great wars and the world seemed primed for a message of hope and rebuilding in such a time when such great evils had been overcome.
-But the Popes who succeeded Pius XII seemed caught up in a fever of “human progress”, such that they spent a critical mass of their capital offering their physical and political resources for causes concerning social justice and economic rights.
-In their efforts to be “the real humanists”, they allowed themselves to be transformed by the call of the world to create the habitat of man by proper application of social science, policy, and technology – not by divine will.
+But the Popes who succeeded Pius XII seemed caught up in a fever of “human progress”, such that they spent a critical mass of their capital offering their physical and political resources for causes concerning social justice and economic rights and joining the latest wave of “scientific” thought.
+In their efforts to be “the real humanists”, they allowed themselves to be transformed by the call of the world to create the habitat of man by proper application of social science, policy, and technology.

 One wonders with what words Hezekiah invited the Babylonians to see his wondrous material things – did he also tell them the greatness and the transcendence of the God of Israel, who brought them out of Egypt, led them through the wilderness, and redeemed them time after time?
 Did he tell them the great stories of how Moses split the red sea, how God sent manna in the wilderness, and how water came forth from a rock to keep the wandering Israelites alive?
 What of the wonderful Passover, in which many of the separated kingdom of Samaria came to celebrate the sacrifice and event that succored their common ancestors from the iron furnace of Egypt?